EnterpriseDB/barman/new_docs/configuration.rst

 **errors_directory**

-Designates the directory where WAL files with errors are stored, usually due to conflicts with existing WAL files, that is, WAL files archived after a streamed one.
+The directory where WAL files that were errored while being archived by Barman are stored.
+This includes duplicate WAL files (e.g., an archived WAL file that has already been streamed) and unexpected files found in the WAL archive directory.

+The purpose of placing the files in this directory is so someone can later review why they failed to be archived and take appropriate actions (dispose of, store somewhere else, replace the duplicate file archived before, etc.)

 Scope: Server.